gnunn1/openliberty-mssql-demo/README.md

 Once the application is deployed an working you can start working through improvements:

-a.
-Create liveness and readiness checks for the application and database
+*.
+Create liveness and readiness checks for the application and database *.
-b.
 Explore using the openliberty operator once [available](https://github.com/OpenLiberty/open-liberty-operator/issues/251) in 4.9 or if using an earlier version of OpenShift have at it
-c.
+*.
 Introduce OpenShift GitOps as a way to deploy and manage the application